Can You Discharge Private Students Loans in Bankruptcy?

 All federal student loans meet at least one rule.
 But not all private student loans do.
 Some private loans don’t get government support and don’t meet the IRS’s ‘qualified education loan’ requirements.
 Two common ways they fail to meet these standards are:

-When loans don’t meet these conditions, they can be discharged more easily.
+When loans don’t meet these conditions, they can be discharged more easily as they won’t be considered a student loan any longer.
 But you still need a bankruptcy court to approve getting rid of the debt.

 When Does a Private Student Loan Cause Undue Hardship?